withastro/astro/.changeset/khaki-glasses-raise.md

 });
 ```

-You can now add your integration's middleware and specify that it runs eithe before or after the application's own defined middleware (defined in `src/middleware.{js,ts}`)
+You can now add your integration's middleware and specify that it runs either before or after the application's own defined middleware (defined in `src/middleware.{js,ts}`)

 ```js
 // my-package/integration.js